Confirming Independent Status

 The U.S. Department of Education has clear guidelines when determining if you are a dependent or independent student.
 Your dependency status is determined when you complete the FAFSA.
 If you answer ‘yes’ to one of the questions below when completing the application, your dependency status will need to be verified.

-• Are married as of the date they apply
+• Are married (not separated), or remarried as of the date they apply

 • Will be a graduate or professional student when the award year starts